DanielNetSet/minecraft_fishing_bot/README.md

 Set keyboard focus on the computer vision window and press "q" to quit.

 It is buggy when multiple people are fishing in the same spot.

+Make sure you don't have Minecraft minimised when you start the script.

 It is still a work in progress.